 Most animal scientists hold a bachelor's degree in animal science.
 Typical college courses include animal nutrition, food technology, veterinary medicine, animal welfare, genetics, anatomy and animal breeding.
 Graduate programs are available for those who wish to become veterinarians or scientific managers, but many individuals who pursue advanced studies choose a field related to animal science.
 Common graduate degrees options include business, production agriculture and veterinary medicine.

-A degree program in animal science can allow students to study animal care, behavior, agricultural production and food processing.
-Explore the following pages to learn about degree possibilities and common courses in the fields of animal science.
+Explore the following articles from Education-Portal.com to learn about degree possibilities and common courses in the field of animal science.

 - Animal Science Courses